 How is constipation diagnosed by the proctologist?

-The proctologist may have you undergo a sitz mark test, where you swallow a capsule with radiopaque rings or markers and the doctor has you undergo serial x-rays to determine the distance the markers have traveled in your colon at 4 and 7 days.
+The proctologist may have you undergo a Sitz Marker Test, where you swallow a capsule with radiopaque rings or markers and the doctor has you undergo serial x-rays to determine the distance the markers have traveled in your colon at 4 and 7 days.

 How is constipation treated?

-Constipation is a treatable disorder which typically responds to exercise, dietary changes and laxatives.
+Constipation is a treatable disorder that typically responds to exercise, dietary changes, and laxatives.
 During your visit with the proctologist, the doctor may release hardened material in the rectum by inserting a gloved finger and manually breaking up the solidified stool if you have fecal impaction.

 Maintaining A Relationship With Your Proctologist